 The Exos features a removable top lid and sleeping pad attachment strap, as mentioned above.
 The brain weighs 4.4 ounces, and the strap weighs 0.4 ounces.
 With both of these removed, the pack is 4.8 ounces lighter.

 It also has compression straps zig-zagging along the sides of the pack to compress the overall volume.
 However, the side pockets become unusable when you tighten these straps to lower the volume.
 These side compression straps are also removable.
-But, we don't recommend taking these off to save an ounce (each strap weighs about half an ounce).
+But, I don't recommend taking these off to save an ounce (each strap weighs about half an ounce).

 We’re glad Osprey brought hip belt pockets back on the newest Exos, but wished they were big enough to easily fit a modern smartphone.